 3. Insomniac with Dave Attell.
 Followed the misadventures of comedian Dave Attell as he traveled the streets of some of America’s biggest cities; visiting bars, strip clubs and landmarks in cities such as New Orleans, Houston, and Cleveland.
 The meat of the show came in Dave’s encounters with the late-nighters of the city which ranged from drag queens to biker gangs.
 The show also spawned a nationwide standup comedy tour visiting colleges and other venues across the country.
-Insomniac with Dave Attell ran for four seasons from 2001-2003 and also has 6 one-hour specials from international cities such as Tokyo and Amsterdam.
-Where you can see it now: All four seasons are available on DVD.
+Insomniac with Dave Attell ran for four seasons from 2001-2003 and also has 6 one-hour specials from international cities such as

 2. Stella.
 From the moment I saw the first episode of Stella I knew I was watching pure genius in action.
 The stars (David Wain, Michael Ian Black and Michael Showalter) had a chemistry which I had never seen before.
 It was wacky, smart and had a rhythm to it that most comedy troupes could only dream of duplicating.
 The show followed the three as they made huge issues out of asinine scenarios.
 I also knew that the show would fail and I needed to enjoy it while I could.
 The trio’s comedy does not translate well from their short films and standup to the small screen.
 With the addition of a decent sized budget and sets the trio just didn’t have the same feel on T.V as they did on stage.
 However, the show was hilarious if you enjoyed the kind of humor they sell and if you’re not one of those people who enjoys their type of humor then perhaps you are living a life without rainbows or the sun.
 Stella was canned after only 10 episodes.
 Where can you see it now: Reruns are VERY rare on Comedy Central but the entire first season will be released on DVD in Fall 2006.
 Stella’s original shorts can be found at collegehumor.com